2 Helpful / 2 Not

 -beautiful, well-maintained public park: clean, mowed

--lots of big mature pecan trees force you to find good lines
+-lots of big mature pecan trees force you to find a line on a few holes

 -trees provide good shade